Dexter009/rails-api-react-boilerplate/client/README.md

 React Boilerplate
 =====================

-A minimal and light dev environment for ReactJS.
+A minimal and light dev environment for ReactJS, courtesy of [nolotz](https://github.com/nolotz/react-simple-boilerplate)

 ### Usage